The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The TRK sum rule for the linear optical susceptibility.

-This equation has the disadvantage of being singular at $\w\rightarrow0$, which is unphysical in semiconductors and insulators (the situation is entirely different in metals~\cite{ZimanPTS}, and that is another reason this approach does not apply to that kind of materials).
-The removal of this singularity has been showed elsewhere~\cite{Sipe1993}, although we will repeat it here because of its connection to the TRK sum rule.
-If we write $\e_{nn'}=\hbar\w_{nn'}$, we use the partial fraction decomposition:
+Although the removal of this singularity has been shown elsewhere~\cite{Sipe1993}, we will repeat it here because of its connection to the TRK sum rule.
+If we write $\e_{nn'}=\hbar\w_{nn'}$, we can use the partial fraction decomposition:

 which allows to write Eq.~\eqref{eq:chil} in the following fashion:

 with: